Lake City Truck Driver Hours of Service Regulations/Fatigue Attorneys

 The combination of fatigue and operating a huge commercial truck is a very dangerous one.
 Drowsy truck drivers are much more likely to cause an accident and when they do, victims become severely injured.
-If you have been hurt, a Lake City truck driver hours of service regulations/fatigue lawyer can explain the legal options available to you for claiming compensation for your injuries.
+If you have been hurt, a Lake City truck driver hours of service regulations/fatigue attorney can explain the legal options available to you for claiming compensation for your injuries.

 The Law On Truck Driver Hours of Service Regulations/Fatigue

 Federal and state governments recognize the dangers trucks pose to other motorists on the roadways and highways.
 As such, they have enacted many laws to try and prevent these serious accidents.
 One of the most important laws pertains to the number of hours truck drivers can remain on the road before they have to take a break.

 It is the Federal Motor Carrier Safety Administration (FMCSA) that outlines the law for truck drivers and trucking companies, including the hours of service rule.
 This law stipulates that truck drivers are only allowed behind the wheel for a maximum of 11 hours in one 24-hour period.
 In total, truckers are not allowed to work for more than 14 hours in any one 24-hour period, regardless of whether they are behind the wheel or not.
 Additionally, any time a truck driver works for eight hours, they must take a 30-minute break.